The State College Area School District Board of Directors

 Location for Board of School Directors Meetings

 The SCASD Board of School Directors meetings will be held at the Panorama Village Administrative Center, Board Room, Meeting Room A, 240 Villa Crest Drive, State College.
 As is the current practice, all meetings begin at 7:00 p.m.
+Information for virtual meetings can be found here.

 In compliance with the Pennsylvania Right To Know Law (Act 3 of 2008) effective January 1, 2009, the State College Area School District has adopted a right to know policy, Policy 801 Public Records, and clear procedures so community members can obtain public records.
 Click here for more information.